The X. J. Kennedy Poetry Prize

 - Simultaneous submissions are acceptable.
 Please notify TRP immediately by withdrawing the manuscript via Submittable if the manuscript is accepted elsewhere.

 - Current and former students and faculty of Sam Houston State University are not eligible.
-Family members or former students of the final judge are not eligible.

 - Submissions are accepted through Submittable only.

-- Winner will receive a $10,000 advance, a standard royalty contract, and 20 copies of the published book.
+- Winner will receive a $10,000 advance, a standard royalty contract, and 10 copies of the published book.

 Manuscript Guidelines